BudimanZahri/Sembatbes-Ai/README.md

 # Chatbot and Waste Classification Project (Resikel)

-This repository contains two key components for an intelligent waste management system: a **Chatbot for Recycling Inquiries and Swearing Detection** and a **Waste Image Classification System**.
+This repository contains two key components for an intelligent waste management system: a **Chatbot for Waste Management** and a **Waste Image Classification System**.
 Together, these systems aim to enhance user engagement and facilitate proper waste management using advanced machine learning and deep learning techniques.

 ---